ppy/osu-wiki/news/2025/2025-05-15-project-loved-may-2025.md

 You know who [Shoegazer](https://osu.ppy.sh/users/2520707) is.
 There's no need to introduce, them, but it should be stated that a nomination from them is long overdue, and as such, we're introducing [Brainfog](https://osu.ppy.sh/beatmapsets/1438983#mania/3028407) as their 20th nomination.

-I'll keep it short; this chart is satisfying.
+I'll keep it short: this chart is satisfying.
 Very satisfying.
 There are two noticeable approaches within the song, with the main sections consisting of 1/6 bursts alongside some doubles where they feel the most important, and all sections outside said streams/bursts utilizing a more minijack-heavy approach, only using 1/4 notes.

 While this chart is just outright fun, it also had a notable tournament use, as [MWC 4K 2021](/wiki/Tournaments/MWC/2021_4K) used it in the Round of 16 pool on 1.2x rate.